Yazar-test/BookMyShow/README.md

-# Book My show ticket bookig in evening show for two persons
+# Book My show ticket booking in evening show for two persons using selenium java

 #Instruction to run
 1.Clone or download the project